mrverrall/go-row/README.md

     ./go-row-cycle

 # Connecting to your Rower and Game
-When a PM5 rower is not connected go-row-cycle is continually scanning for one.
-While go-row-cyle is running simply turn on wireless on the PM5 in the usual manner, connection will occure within 5 seconds.
+While go-row-cyle is running simply turn on wireless on the PM5 in the usual manner, connection is automatic.

-While running, go-row-cycle will always advertise a Cycle Power Service over Bluetooth LE.
-Within your Bluetooth enabled cycle game select the 'GoRowCycle' device for power and cadance.
+Once connected to a PM5 go-row-cycle will advertise the Cycle Power Service over Bluetooth.
+Within your Bluetooth enabled cycle game select the 'go-row-cycle' device for power and cadance.

 Row!